alex-courtis/arch/doc/arch-install.md

 ## Video

-Test that hardware acceleration is available via `vainfo` and `vdpauinfo`.
+Test that hardware acceleration is available via `vainfo`.
 RC 0 is OK.

 ### AMD